Dr. Robert F. Mullen

 Realistically, we cannot eliminate the word ‘mental’ from the culture.
 Unfortunately, its negative perspectives and implications promulgate perceptions of incompetence, ineptitude, and unlovability.
 Stigma, the hostile expression of someone’s undesirability, is pervasive and destructive.
 Stigmatization is deliberate, proactive, and distinguishable by pathographic overtones intended to shame and isolate.
 90% of persons diagnosed with a mental disorder claim they have been impacted by mental health stigma.
 Disclosure jeopardizes livelihoods, relationships, social standing, housing, and quality of life.

 The disease model assumes that emotional distress is merely symptomatic of biological illness.
 The Wellness Model focuses on the positive aspects of human functioning that promote our well-being and recognize our essential and shared humanity.
 The Wellness Model emphasizes what is right with us, innately powerful within us – our potential and determination.
 Recovery is not achieved by focusing on incompetence and weakness; it is achieved by embracing and utilizing our inherent strengths and abilities.

 - Revising negative and hostile language will encourage new positive perspectives

 - The self-denigrating aspects of shame will dissipate, and stigma becomes less threatening.

-- A doctor-client knowledge exchange will value the individual over the diagnosis.
+- Doctor-client knowledge exchange will value the individual over the diagnosis.

 - Realizing neurosis is a natural part of human development will generate social acceptance and accommodation.

-- Recognizing that they bear no responsibility for onset will revise public opinion that people deserve their neurosis because it is the result of their behavior.
+- Recognizing that they bear no responsibility for onset will revise public opinion that individuals deserve their neurosis because it is the result of their behavior.

 - Emphasizing character strengths and virtues will positively impact self-beliefs and image, leading to more disclosure, discussion, and recovery-remission.